ChipSoftTech/microstore/README.md

 ### Command-line parameters
 - `--port`: HTTP port to be used.
 Defaults to 3000.
 - `--data`: directory used to store JSON files.
-Defaults to working directory.
+Defaults to working directory /data.
 - `--prefix`: API prefix.
 Defaults to /api.
 - `--static`: directory used for static content.
 Disabled by default.
 - `--delay`: response delay in milliseconds.
 Defaults to 0.
 - `--write-time`: interval between file updates in milliseconds.
-Defaults to 100.
+Defaults to 500.
 If set to 0, data will not be written to file.
 - `--disable-cors`: enable/disable CORS.
 It is enabled by default, so that requests can be sent from pages served from any host or port.